 Students who are citizens of these countries and interested in studying in Hong Kong should contact the Program Coordinator prior to application.

-To discuss the Hong Kong: Gender and Sexuality in World Civilizations program and the possibility of participating in it, please contact Lauren Schneider.
+To discuss the Hong Kong: Gender and Sexuality in World Civilizations program and the possibility of participating, please contact Lauren Schneider.